LoLA: Low-Rank Linear Attention With Sparse Caching: Experiments Results

 \section{Experiments \& Results}

-In our experiments, we leverage the same attention distillation procedure in LoLCATs to obtain the base model, then apply our inference strategy, LoLA, at test time.
-To train the baseline model, we replace each attention module in Llama-3.1 8B (or Llama-3.2 1B) with a hybrid sliding window + linear attention module.
+For our experiments, we leverage LoLCATs' efficient distillation procedure to create the base model.
+Then, we apply our inference strategy, LoLA, at test time.
+Distillation is not required for LoLA, only a trained intra-head SWA+LA model.
+To train the base model, we replace each attention module in Llama-3.1 8B (or Llama-3.2 1B) with a hybrid sliding window + linear attention module.
 We use a sliding window size $\eta=64$ for training and use a trainable feature map for $\phi$ as described in \eqref{eq:feature_map}.
-Here, the output dimension of $\phi$ is $D=2d$, where $d$ is the respective head dimension of the pretrained transformer (e.g., $d=128$ for Llama-3.1 8B).
-First, we freeze all non-attention layers in the linearized Transformer and only train $\phi$ with distillation for two epochs on Alpaca.
-Then, we perform LoRA~\cite{lora} finetuning on the whole model for another two epochs.
+The output dimension of $\phi$ is $D=2d_k$.
+First, we freeze all non-attention layers in the linearized Transformer and only train $\phi$ with distillation for two epochs on Alpaca~\citep{alpaca}.
+Then, we perform LoRA~\citep{lora} finetuning on the whole model for two epochs.
 This procedure only uses 40M training tokens with 1024-long sequences.
-For the base LoLA used in Table \ref{tab:niah} and \ref{tab:results}, we keep LoLCATs' sliding window size of $\eta=64$ and add a sparse cache of size $\lambda=64$.
-We also provide extended cache sizes in Table \ref{tab:niah}.